matstc/the-till-app/README.md

 Then run `jest` to run all tests.

-All tests should be made to pass.
+All tests should be filled out and made to pass.